QubesOS/qubes-doc/installing/live-usb.md

 which traditional Linux distros don't have to bother with:

 1. We needed to ensure Xen is properly started when booting the stick.
-In fact we still don't support UEFI boot for the sitck for this reason, even though the Fedora liveusb creator we used does support it.
+In fact we still don't support UEFI boot for the stick for this reason, even though the Fedora liveusb creator we used does support it.
 Only legacy boot for this version, sorry.
 2. We discovered that the Fedora liveusb-create does *not* verify signatures on